dotnet-presentations/build-2025-lab305/4-Platform/README.md

 }
 ```

 Now modify the **Pages\Monkeys.razor** to use this component.
-First inject the `NavigationManager`.
+First, inject the `NavigationManager`.
 We will use this to reload the page after the user clicks **Refresh** on the component.
-At the top of ths file, under the `@inject IMonkeyService MonkeyService` line, add:
+At the top of this file, under the `@inject IMonkeyService MonkeyService` line, add:

 ```razor
 @inject NavigationManager NavigationManager